Umbrellas All the Way Down

 (Check out Jacques Device’s History section if you feel like reading an even bigger info dump about the Void and necropoles!
 An article on this universe’s general beliefs and superstitions regarding the dead and how that shaped their use of the Void for cemeteries probably coming soon.)

 There's a whole subculture dedicated to finding places where reality is especially thin and exploring them, similar to urban explorers in our world.

-Our protagonists live specifically in Helston County, Colorado, at turns bitterly and lovingly referred to as "the Hellhole" by its residents (I would hope Colorado is real, considering I live there.
-Helston County is not, at least to my knowledge).
-They travel to other dimensions, though--and sometimes even other counties!
+Our protagonists live specifically in Helston, Colorado, at turns bitterly and lovingly referred to as "the Hellhole" by its residents (I would hope Colorado is real, considering I live there.
+Helston is not, at least to my knowledge).
+They travel to other dimensions, though--and sometimes even other towns!

-Religions that are more widely accepted in the real world, such as Christianity, exist in pretty much the same form; though many think God must be some sort of eldritch being, they still generally regard Her as they do here.
-No one's actually met Her (and so most are wholly unaware that She's a She, for one thing), so it's still a lot of speculation as it is in real life.
+Religions that are more widely accepted in the real world, such as Christianity, exist in pretty much the same form; though many think God must be some sort of eldritch being, they still generally regard it as they do here.
+No one's actually met it, so it's still a lot of speculation as it is in real life.

-Music, especially Will Wood's, the Choir Vandals' and Jack Stauber's stuff; Neil Gaiman (mostly Good Omens and American Gods); Terry Pratchett; The Magnus Archives, Welcome to Night Vale, The Sheridan Tapes, and possibly every other fiction podcast you have or haven't ever heard of; lots of cartoons, but especially Gravity Falls; Scott Pilgrim
+Music, especially Will Wood's, the Choir Vandals' and Jack Stauber's stuff; Neil Gaiman (mostly Good Omens and American Gods); Terry Pratchett; The Magnus Archives, Welcome to Night Vale, The Sheridan Tapes, and possibly every other fiction podcast you have or haven't ever heard of; lots of cartoons, but especially Gravity Falls and Mob Psycho 100; Scott Pilgrim

 - "Churches" by Flipturn